kilowhat/kilowhat.net/flarum-extensions-custom-paths.md

 The following extensions are incompatible:

-- [JasperVriends's SEO](https://discuss.flarum.org/d/18316) (the extension won't be able to add SEO meta tags on pages that you have customized through Custom Paths)
+- [JasperVriends's SEO](https://discuss.flarum.org/d/18316) (the extension won't be able to add SEO meta tags on pages that you have customized through Custom Paths).
+I will try to find some workaround.
+- [Wordpress integration](/flarum/extensions/wordpress) (discussion links won't work from iframe).
+Fix coming soon!

 Most other Flarum extensions should work fine alongside Custom Paths, but no integration will be automatically provided.